What’s the best way to teach Emotional Intelligence to kids?

 As they dramatize the scenario and responses, they will be able to draw on their empathetic vocabulary—just without giving away the entire guessing game.
 It will also help them brainstorm different ways to display empathy in real life, together, and in a fun way.

-This Emotional Intelligence role play and a few more can be found at its source here.
+This Expressing Feelings role play and a few more can be found at its source here.

 5 Toys for Emotional Intelligence